TnTech-ECE/CapstoneStarterRepo/README.md

 ### Team

 Give a brief bio for each team member and their broad contribution to the project (no need to be terribly specific).

--Meredith Nye-
+Meredith Nye

--Abe Perkins-
+-Abe Perkins
--Sterling Sloan-
+-Sterling Sloan
--Aaron Stewart-
+-Aaron Stewart
--JieJun Stowell-
+-JieJun Stowell
--Austin Williams-
+-Austin Williams

 ### Faculty Supervisor